nadavmatalon/alt_accessor/README.md

 Tests were written with [Rspec](http://rspec.info/) (3.0.4).

-To run the testing suite in terminal:
+To run the test in terminal:

 ```bash
 $> cd alt_accessor